Shodo Daisuki Episode 37

 Shimauchi 00:00

-A wild drinking party?
+A wild, rowdy party?
 Not at all.

-I think what’s written here is actually something amazing.
+I think this is something incredible.

-Rinsho becomes even more fascinating than before.
+Rinsho becomes more interesting than it is now.

 Shimauchi 00:20